Recras/recras-wordpress-plugin/readme.txt

 == Changelog ==

+= 6.5.2 =
+* Fix for some contact forms not submitting when loaded in a popup

 = 6.5.1 =
 * Gutenberg editor: Add ID to book processes list
 * Gutenberg editor: sort selectable items by name instead of creation date